sombersomni/encage/README.md

     console.log(eShape.static.numOfShapes) //prints out 1
 }
 ```
 The code is now easier to manage.
 Once the init functions are completed, they are no longer used until the next instance is created.
 Keep this in mind if you need to use this function throughout your code.
+Init also can not take any arguments in its function since it runs internally in the Encage Object!

 ### Creating Instances
 You can create instances using the create function provided by your Encage Object.
 This code extends the Account example above.